 Antique & Design Linen Damask

-View all the beautiful designs in which you can choose from.
-The artists Chris Lebeau, Peter Struycken and Karijn Otjes will give you art on your table.
+So many beautiful patterns to choose from.
+Designs by the artists Chris Lebeau, Peter Struycken and Karijn Otjes give you a work of art on your own dining room table.

 Chris Lebeau – Margotje

-Margotje is one of the Art Deco designs of artist Chris Lebeau from 1930.
-He drew Margot, the daughter of director of Dissel while she played, and ingeniously hid her sixteen times in the rays of the sun, the center of the tablecloth.
+Margotje is one of the Art Deco designs created by the artist Chris Lebeau in 1930.
+He drew Margot, the daughter of the director of Van Dissel, while she was playing.
+He ingeniously hid her sixteen times in the rays of sun, which form the centre of the tablecloth.

-Are your best friends going to live together?
-Does your child have wedding plans?
-Gift them the mini linen set: six cheerful household towels packaged in a heart-warming gift box with a fun, informative brochure.
+Are your best friends moving in together?
+Is your son or daughter getting married?
+Why not give a mini linen set as a present: six cheerful household cloths packaged in a heart-warming gift box with a fun, informative brochure.

 Top quality linen damask

 Welcome to the website of art historian Sanny de Zoete.
-Thanks to her passion for antique damask, Sanny now produces top quality Dutch Design Damask Table Linen made to fit your dining room table.
+Born of her passion for antique damask, Sanny now produces top quality, made-to-measure Dutch Design Damask table linen.

 Churches & Castles